Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 Conventional 97 Renovation

-Surprisingly, you can use a conventional loan to buy a fixer-upper.
-You can finance the home and improvement costs with just 3% down.
+Surprisingly, you can use a conventional loan to buy a fixer-upper, combining the home price and renovation costs into a single loan with just 3% down.

 That means you can buy a home that does not currently meet financing standards as long as the repair work will correct those issues.